JonasAlfredsson/bash_fail-to-wait/README.md

 ## What Is Happening
-In the `fail_to_wait.sh` I create a `trap` for SIGHUP which only prints that such a signal has been received.
-However, this cause the `wait` at the bottom to return, but since we still want to wait for our child process we loop and wait again in the case that the exit code was 128+SIGHUP=129.
+In the `fail_to_wait.sh` I create a `trap` for SIGHUP which only prints that a signal of this type has been received.
+Sending in such a signal will cause the `wait` at the bottom to return (this is expected), but since we still want to wait for our child process we loop and wait again in the case that the exit code was 128+SIGHUP=129.

 In Bash 5.0.3 this works as expected, and the script will return to waiting for the child process to exit.
 However, in Bash 5.1.0 we get an error from `wait`